bayganik/mmMovieCollection/README.md

 OR, you can type all of the data yourself.
 You have a choice !!

+MVVM light web site http://www.mvvmlight.net/  a good location for learning about the package.
+Also available as NuGet.

-## Sample Screen
+## App Screen

 ![screen image](MovieScreen.png)

-## Sample Screen
+## IMDB Search Screen

 ![screen image](IMDBsearch.png)

-MVVM light web site http://www.mvvmlight.net/